inandi/DDOS-learning/README.md

   - Experiment with firewall rules
   - Add monitoring tools like Prometheus and Grafana
 - **Simulate legitimate traffic:** Use tools like `ab`, JMeter, or Locust to generate normal user traffic alongside the attack.

----

-## License

-This project is open-source and available under the MIT License.
-See the `LICENSE` file for more details.